Last Updated: August 12, 2024

 Personal Life

 Wallace founded and runs the Live to be Different Foundation.
 He has also gotten involved in various political and social movements.
-In May 2020, after the murder of George Floyd in Minneapolis, Wallace began to speak out about the abuse of African Americans by the police.
+In May 2020, after the murder of George Floyd in Minneapolis, Bubba began to speak out about the abuse of African Americans by the police.
 He subsequently became the face of stock car racing's involvement in the Black Lives Matter movement.
 In June 2020, he called on NASCAR to prohibit displays of the Confederate battle flag at NASCAR races, and NASCAR complied.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.